ShayaanPatel/Pulse-AI-News-Ai-Agent/README.md

 🏗️ System Architecture
 -------------------
-This Is the Preview Of How the Workflow Looks Like:-
+This Is the Preview Of How the Workflow Looks Like In n8n:-
 ![Pulse AI Workflow Preview](n8nWorkflowPreviewPulseAI.png) The workflow leverages lightweight state management, concurrent API ingestion, and batch data routing: